cloveday098/Prog_Team_Website/README.md

 ## Contact Us
 A form that contacts the Programming Team email with the contact's information.
-* __Contact Form Implementation__: The form requires a valid name, email, phone number, and message (at least 5-10 characters) from the sender.
-Only members linked to the team email will receive such messages.
-Security measures should be implemented to prevent phishing.
+* __Contact Form Implementation__: The form requires a valid name (must include letters and no special characters), email, phone number, and message (at least 5 characters) from the sender.
+Only members linked to the team CSC email will receive such messages.
+Regexs are implemented for sanitation purposes.

 ## Acknowledgements
 * Home: Written by Chance and Kylind
 * About: Written primarily by Chance; contributions by Jorge and all individuals who provided blurbs
 * Major: Written by Samir; revisions and additions by Chance
 * Problems: Written by Kylind; problems provided by Kattis and UVA Judge (from Kylind, Chance, and Barbara Johnson)
-* Resources: Written and organized by Kylind; minor styling by Chance
+* Resources: Written and organized by Kylind and Chance
 * Contact: Written and implemented by Jorge and Chance
-* Logo designed by MC Design Major Cierra Hudson
+* Logo designed by 2024 MC Design Major Cierra Hudson